Get Access to 250+ Online Classes

 Most Americans today are wondering the same question on their morning and evening commutes: how to save money on gas.

 On average, the daily commute for an American driver is 26.1 minutes one way.
 That equates to 261 minutes — over 4 hours — in the car for those working five days a week.

-While you may not be able to change how far away you live from work easily, there are ways to save money at the pump and make driving a little easier on your wallet.
-Here’s how.
+While you may not be able to change how far away you live from work easily, there are ways to save gas money at the pump and make driving a little easier on your wallet — you just have to know how.

 Believe it or not, tire pressure plays a significant role in getting the best gas mileage your vehicle.

 It’s one of many solutions to those wondering how to save money on gas.